SAP-samples/teched2022-DA281/exercises/dd3/README.md

 #### **Configuration settings in the Properties tab**
 <br>
-First of all we will start inside the Modeler application in SAP Data Intelligence, where you can create a Replication Flow and provide a name:
+First of all we will start inside the Modeler application in SAP Data Intelligence Cloud, where you can create a Replication Flow and provide a name:

 <br>